Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 10:30 PM on Sunday versus the Minnesota Timberwolves in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Minnesota Timberwolves at 10:00 PM ET on Wednesday in the 2023 NBA Playoffs.

-Let's break down Caldwell-Pope's prop bets, and some stats and trends to help you find good wagers.
+We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Timberwolves